-Born in 1979, the son started his career early in his boyhood by following in the footsteps of his father, performing Sufi poetry chants in traditional Islamic Sunni events across the country for crowds that sometimes numbered hundreds of thousands in big moulid events Cairo's Al-Hussein and Al-Saida Zeinab districts.
+Born in 1979, El-Tohamy, the son of pioneer Sufi chanter Sheikh Yassin El-Tohamy, started his career early in boyhood following in the footsteps of his father, performing Sufi poetry chants in traditional Islamic Sunni events across the country and abroad for crowds that sometimes numbered in the hundreds of thousands in big moulid events in Cairo's Al-Hussein and Al-Saida Zeinab districts.

-He was featured in three concerts in 2018 with Egypt's Grammy Award winner Fathy Salama and his band Sharkiat in a project named 'Sufism vs Modernism' aiming to revive the genre in new styles.
+El-Tohamy, who has been featured in various concerts since 2018 with Egypt's Grammy Award winner Fathy Salama and his band Sharkiat, part of a project named 'Sufism vs Modernism' to revive the genre in new styles, is developing various approaches for the traditional praying, praises and preaching lyrics of Islamic classical chanting art.

 For more arts and culture news and updates, follow Ahram Online Arts and Culture on Twitter at @AhramOnlineArts and on Facebook at Ahram Online: Arts & Culture